Applying For a House

 How do I apply?

 All applicants wishing to apply to Charing Cross Housing Association for rented housing require to complete and return a paper version of our housing application form.
-A copy of the application form can be downloaded here.
+A copy of the application form can be downloaded HERE.
+Once you have completed the form you can email it to email@example.com.
 A Fair Processing Notice (FPN) can also be viewed which explains what personal information the Association collects about you, when we collect it and how we use it.
-Paper application forms can be collected from our reception area - alternatively we can arrange to have a form posted to you should you prefer.
+If a paper application is required then this can be sent out.

 Which area, size and type of house can you apply for?